cms-DQM/dials/docs/LOCAL_DEVELOPMENT.md

 Therefore, the second approach, discussed below, is recommended.

 ### Accessing DQMIO data by making a local copy
-Instead of mounting production DQMIO data, you can setup a directory that behaves exactly like production.
+Instead of mounting the production DQMIO data, you can setup a directory that behaves exactly like production.
-This is the only way to run locally if you don't have access to `mlplayground` project area.
 To use this approach, simply copy the content of the folder `/eos/project-m/mlplayground/public/DQMIO_samples` into a new `DQMIO` folder in the top directory of the DIALS repository, e.g. as follows:

 ```